Ján Čarnogurský

-Ján Čarnogurský (born 1 January 1944) is a Slovak former politician, who served as the prime minister of Slovakia (1991–1992) and the former chairman of the Christian Democratic Movement (1990–2000).
+Ján Čarnogurský (born 1 January 1944) is a Slovak former politician, who served as the Prime Minister of Slovakia (1991–1992), the former chairman of the Christian Democratic Movement (1990–2000), author and columnist.
 Today he is chairman of Slovak-Russian association with headquarters in Bratislava.

 He is married and has four children.

 Before 1989

 He studied law at the Charles University in Prague (graduation in 1969) and at the Comenius University in Bratislava (Doctor's degree in 1971).
 From 1970 to 1981, first he was active as a junior attorney-at-law, then as an attorney-at-law in Bratislava, and was member of a section of the Center of Czech and Slovak attorneys-at-law.
 In 1981, he was deprived of his attorney-at-law licence by the Communist authorities, because he had defended a person in a political process.
 However, he continued to provide legal advice to opposition (Charta 77) and religious activists.
 Between 1982 and 1986 first he was active as a driver, then as a company lawyer.
 In 1987 he was fired and remained unemployed.
 He was an important figure in the secret church in Slovakia and, between 1987 and 1989, he published illegally the magazine Bratislavské listy (Bratislava Papers).
 He represented the Christian Democratic wing within the Anti-Communist opposition in Czechoslovakia.